Tatoid dialects: Alamuti dialect

 According to some sources, the people in northern Qazvin (Alamut) speak a dialect of the Tati language.
 However, other sources state that the people of Alamut are Mazanderani or Gilaks who speak a dialect of the Mazandarani or Gilaki language.
-According to some linguists, the term ‘Tati’ was used by Turkic speakers to refer to non-turkic speakers.
-This could explain why some sources refer to the Alamut dialects as Tatoid, while others claim they are Mazandarani or Gilaki.
-Likely, the ‘Tatoid dialect’ of Alamut is a dialect of Mazandarani or Gilaki, which was labeled as Tati as historically the dialect was considered Mazandarani or Gilaki.
+According to some linguists, the term ‘Tati’ was used by Turkic speakers to refer to non-Turkic speakers.
+While the ‘Tatoid dialect’ of Alamut has been postulated to be a dialect of Mazandarani, the ASI and Glottlog place it under the Tatic group.